ahmedmoustafa/genomics-r-intro/_episodes/05-data-visualization.md

 or if we decide to change from a bar plot to a scatter plot.
 This helps in creating publication quality plots with minimal amounts of adjustments and tweaking.

-**`ggplot2`** functions like data in the 'long' format, i.e., a column for every dimension, and a row for every observation.
-Well-structured data will save you lots of time when making figures with **`ggplot2`**
+**`ggplot2`** functions like data in the 'long' format, i.e., a column for every dimension (variable), and a row for every observation.
+Well-structured data will save you time when making figures with **`ggplot2`**

-ggplot graphics are built step by step by adding new elements.
-Adding layers in this fashion allows for extensive flexibility and customization of plots.
+**`ggplot2`** graphics are built step-by-step by adding new elements.
+Adding layers in this fashion allows for extensive flexibility and customization of plots, and more equally important the readability of the code.

 To build a ggplot, we will use the following basic template that can be used for different types of plots: